VotingTheoryNerd/Organized-Voting-Methods-List/README.md

-# Voting Methods - A Comprehensive Organized List
+# Voting Methods - An Organized and Comprehensive List

-## This should serve as a quick and easy reference for browsing different types of voting methods.
+## This should serve as a quick and easy reference for all voting methods.

-## Some voting methods may appear multiple times within the list as they fall under multiple categories.
+## Some methods may appear multiple times as they fall under multiple categories.

-In the future, I plan on adding hyperlinks for convenience.
+Hyperlinks for convenience (Coming Soon)!

 Feel free to add/suggest voting methods that are missing!
 And Enjoy!